Mercury13/unicodia/Font-Source/Egyptian2/README.md

   - nudging vertices to eliminate situation “program 1 sees intersection, program 2 doesn’t”
   - nudging vertices to align them to some guide
   - simplification
+  - removal of SVG artifacts
+  - removal of tiny objects from uniting
   - turning bad ellipses to right ellipses when dimensions are kept
   - enforcing symmetry via half+clone
 - cache: cache for auto-Inkscape’d JSesh SVGs (running Inkscape takes ≈1s/file)